tobinbradley/Mecklenburg-County-Quality-of-Life-Dashboard/README.md

 *Note you need to run this command in the root of the project folder.*

-## Build for deployment
-Building for deployment does all of the niceties for you - JavaScript concatenation and minification, LESS preprocessing/auto-prefixing/minification, Markdown conversion, CSV to JSON conversion, image optimzation, and cache busting.
-From the root folder run:

-    gulp build

-*Note you need to run this command in the root of the project folder.*

-Copy the contents of your public folder to your production web server and you're good to go.

 ## Customize the Dashboard for your area
 Data in the dashboard comes in three pieces: